Isolation (psychology): Evidence

-A wide range of studies supports the conclusion that people defend themselves against threats by mentally isolating them.
+A wide range of studies support the conclusion that people defend themselves against threats by mentally isolating them.
 Repressors have been shown to process information in a rushed, shallow, or minimal fashion.
 When presented with some negative information, they will often generate spontaneous happy thoughts or feelings, minimizing its impact.
 Depressed people process information much more thoroughly, whether it is good or bad.
 This high level of processing develops strong associative links with similar information.
-When a depressed person tries to avoid a damaging cognition, they often think of some other negatively affecting thought.
+When a depressed person tries to avoid damaging cognition, they often think of some other negatively affecting thought.
 Evidence from human and animal studies shows that isolation prompts sensitivity to social threats and motivates the renewal of social connections.

 One study showed that people would remain satisfied with their performance in the face of negative feedback as long as they could keep the feedback isolated from performance standards.
 The researchers would present the standards either before the performance, or after the performance but before the feedback, or after both the performance and the feedback.
-The people who received the standards early recalled them as well as the others, but simply ignored it.
-They managed to isolate their feedback from the standards thereby minimizing the threat to their self-esteem.
+The people who received the standards early recalled them as well as the others, but simply ignored them.
+They managed to isolate their feedback from the standards, thereby minimizing the threat to their self-esteem.
 Those who received the standards later were less satisfied with their performance, unable to avoid their lack of success as compared to the norm.
 This form of isolation has been referred to as trivializing.

-Another noteworthy type of isolation is referred to as "temporal bracketing", in which some perceived failure or shortcoming is buried away in one's past, effectively removing its impact on the current self.
+Another noteworthy type of isolation is referred to as "temporal bracketing," in which some perceived failure or shortcoming is buried away in one's past, effectively removing its impact on the current self.
 This type of separation from the past can be seen in religious conversion or "born again" experiences, in certain drug addiction recovery programs, and in the throwing away of delinquent files in the legal system.
 These socially accepted practices effectively make isolation socially permissible, at least in certain instances; and those behaviors seem to relieve some of the stress from past events.
 People with low self-esteem often use temporal bracketing when describing past failures.
 By isolating themselves from whatever misdeed they are bringing to cognition, they contend that it has nothing to do with their current state or relationships with people.